 Terms of Reference

-Terms of Reference for ISECG were formally adopted at the first meeting of ISECG held in Berlin in November 2007.
-ISECG chairmanship rotates, with the host of the meeting assuming the role as Chair.
+The Terms of Reference for ISECG were formally adopted at the first meeting of ISECG held in Berlin in November 2007.
+The ISECG chair function rotates and is determined by consensus.
 The scope of ISECG is broad and strategic.
-ISECG focuses on the development through consensus of non-binding products – findings, recommendations and other outputs as necessary – for use by participating agencies.
+ISECG focuses on the development through consensus of non-binding products for use by participating agencies – roadmaps, findings, recommendations and other outputs as necessary.

 ISECG products are developed by working groups partly supported by dedicated teams that are initiated as required to work on special subjects.
-The work is guided by regular plenary meetings and monthly plenary ISECG teleconferences.
+The work is guided by regular meetings of the Senior Agency Managers (SAMs) and monthly plenary ISECG teleconferences.
 The degree of participation in ISECG working groups varies by agency and by product.
 As ISECG work is based on consensus among the members, all products developed at the working group level need approval by the ISECG plenary.
-ISECG and supporting working groups are supported by a permanent secretariat.
+ISECG and supporting working groups are supported by a permanent Secretariat.

 ISECG is open to any space agency interested in collaboration to pursue space exploration goals.
 If you are interested in more information about the ISECG membership please contact the ISECG Secretariat at firstname.lastname@example.org.

 For more information please refer to:

 - ISECG Publications, where you find other documents like ISECG Annual Reports